algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x78
 - Pops: *... stack*, uint64
 - Pushes: uint64
 - get minimum required balance for the requested account specified by Txn.Accounts[A] in microalgos.
 A is specified as an account index in the Accounts field of the ApplicationCall transaction, zero index means the sender.
-Required balance is affected by [ASA](https://developer.algorand.org/docs/features/asa/#assets-overview) and [App](https://developer.algorand.org/docs/features/asc1/stateful/#minimum-balance-requirement-for-a-smart-contract) usage
+Required balance is affected by [ASA](https://developer.algorand.org/docs/features/asa/#assets-overview) and [App](https://developer.algorand.org/docs/features/asc1/stateful/#minimum-balance-requirement-for-a-smart-contract) usage.
+When creating or opting into an app, the minimum balance grows before the app code runs, therefore the increase is visible there.
+When deleting or closing out, the minimum balance decreases after the app executes.
 - LogicSigVersion >= 3
 - Mode: Application